-But Isabelle (also a mind-reader) is not going to tie herself down to a maybe-possibly-future-heir-to-an-earldom when there is a perfectly good earl (Nick's elderly uncle) lying around unused.
+But Isabelle (also a mind-reader) is not going to tie herself down to a maybe-possibly-future-heir-to-an-earldom when there is a perfectly good earl, if slightly old, lying around unused.
 They elope.
 Isabelle gets to be a countess.
-Nick's future is dashed.
-He flees to China.
+Nick's future is dashed and he flees to China.
 Meg is ruined by association.
 Her late-teens become a massive bummer

-We jump six years into the future and the Widow Isabelle returns to the family home because she did not lock down the legalities before running off with the old man and failed to produce an heir.
+We jump six years into the future and the Widow Isabelle returns to the family home because she did not lock down the legalities before running off with an old man and failing to produce an heir.
 And with old Lord Ainsley dead, Nick, the new Lord Ainsley, comes into town.

 Isabelle is delighted.

 Meg is nursing a seething resentment that her best friend took off for six years and didn't even text.

 Nick keeps visiting Isabelle even when there is yard work to be done.